-Dr. Quanita Crable provides expert testing, diagnosis and treatment for women with fibroids in Dallas, TX.
-Learn about the common symptoms of fibroids and schedule your appointment with Dr. Crable to learn about all available treatment options.
+Dr. Quanita Crable provides expert testing, diagnosis and treatment for women with fibroids at her gynecology office in Dallas, TX.
+Learn about the common symptoms of fibroids the treatment options best for you and call (469) 364-3764 to schedule your consultation with Dr. Crable today.

 Common Symptoms of Fibroids

 The majority of women have developed fibroids by the time they reach age 50, but not all women have symptoms.
 The most common symptoms are:

 - Heavy bleeding during your period